bismuthfoundation/Pawer-discord-bot/commands.md

 This meant to be used for tips, thanks you, quick experiments and other small amount usage.
 The matching wallet private key are stored on a secret online server.

+### tip
+*user*
+*amount*

+Tip an amount of coins from wallet to another user.
+Will create the recipient address if it does not exists yet.

+Note: subject to a max tipping constraint to prevent accidental large sum tips.

+Ex: `Pawer tip @EggdraSyl 1`

+### rain
+*user_count*
+*amount*

+Tip the specified number of online users a total amount of coins.
+BOT accounts are ignored by default.
+Will create the recipient address if it does not exists yet.

+Note: subject to a max tipping constraint to prevent accidental large sum tips.

+Ex: `Pawer rain 10 20` will give 10 random online users 0.5 $BIS each.

+### withdraw
+*bismuth_address*
+*amount* or *all*

+Send an amount of coins from wallet to a particular address.
+No confirmation is required.
+Tx fees are taken from your wallet.
+When using *all* instead of an amount, yhe total sent will be your balance less the fees.

+## Hypernodes commands

+WIP